-Taxes: All financial assistance received from CAL FIRE is considered reportable income to the IRS and the CDTFA.
-CAL FIRE will send the Grantee a 1099 at the end of each year in which income has been dispersed.
+Taxes: All financial assistance received from CAL FIRE is considered reportable income to the IRS and the California Department of Tax and Fee Administration (CDTFA).
+CAL FIRE will send the Grantee a 1099G at the end of each year in which income has been dispersed.
 Participant is advised to review all applicable tax exclusions with a tax professional, including but not limited to 26 U.S.C. section 126: Certain cost-sharing payments.